-This article explains what happens to business listings and information after someone has elected to not renew their Yext Listings subscription, and provides additional information on how Yext integrates with various publishers in the Knowledge Network.
+This article explains what happens to business listings and information after someone has elected to not renew their Yext Listings subscription, and provides additional information on how Yext integrates with various publishers in the Publisher Network.

 How Yext Integrates

 Yext has developed direct integrations with numerous publishers.
 Generally, these integrations leverage a public or private API (Application Programming Interface) hosted by the publisher.
 These APIs give our platform methods to programmatically create, update, and suppress listings within the publisher’s system.